-If you are serious about getting a fireproof bag my personal recommendation is to go with one which is in addition to being fireproof is also waterproof and also double coated for extra protection Click here to check price on Amazon.com
+If you are serious about getting a fireproof bag my personal recommendation is to go with one which is in addition to being fireproof is also waterproof and also double coated for extra protection Click here to check it out on Amazon.com

 This is not the same for batteries especially rechargeable batteries, as these are made for somewhat constant use, once they are left uncharged for a long while all it takes is a small kinetic force or humidity to cause these to explode and catch on fire.
 The big threat comes from the additional supplies which in most cases are highly flammable, and yes even dried food or food in powdered form can fuel a fire, not to mention if you store fuel in the same room.